kes1/TaysideDinners/README.md

 ## Want to try your own?

-We've licenced this skill under the AGPL licence, feel free to take it as an example and play.
+I've licenced this skill under the AGPL licence, feel free to take it as an example and play.

-There'll be lots more data and examples like this coming to our data platform this October so thinking caps on. :bulb:

-Pull requests welcome!
+Pull requests welcome and let me and @opendundee know how you get on, you can search [data.dundeecity.gov.uk](https://data.dundeecity.gov.uk) for more data to play with and submit any of your work to be featured on the site.

 Skill developed by [kes1](https://github.com/kes1/) with data from [@opendundee](https://twitter.com/opendundee).